razzmatazz/csharp-language-server/README.md

 - csharp-ls uses [ILSpy/ICSharpCode.Decompiler](https://github.com/icsharpcode/ILSpy) to decompile types in assemblies to C# source;
 - csharp-ls is not affiliated with Microsoft Corp.

-# Changelog
+# Change log
 See [CHANGELOG.md](CHANGELOG.md)

 # TODO list
+ - "generate field/property" code refactoring is missing
  - on-hover has issues:
     - symbol displayed/assembly is not the most appropriate in some contexts;
- - "generate field/property" code refactoring is missing
+    - some tags are still not supported, like `<typeparam>`
  - selection range provider
  - semantic tokens
  - implement TextDocumentImplementation